tomer-ben-david-archive/tomer-ben-david.github.io.old/source/_posts/2017/2017-07-17-elasticsearch-concepts-part-01.md

 ---
-title: ElasticSearch Concepts Part 01
+title: Is ElasticSearch Set/Get Eventual Consistent?
 ---
 **Introduction**

-Elasticsearch does much of the heavy lifting on handling horizontal scalability for us, managing failures, nodes, shards.
+ElasticSearch does much of the heavy lifting on handling horizontal scalability for us, managing failures, nodes, shards.
+Now I was just getting into it a few days ago in a new project I was working at.
+I wanted to know if the SET/GET operation is eventually consistent or not.
+I started by thinking, well it's a nosql, there are replicas, it should be eventually consistent but then I read some documentation which leads me to think it might be consistent and not eventual consitent, now if you know otherwise by the below findings, don't hestiate please let me know :) .
+But first, allow me to summarize for you some of the concepts I have learned and then I will say what I think about SET/GET eventual consistency.
+(I also did a local cluster test to confirm that.)

 **cluster.name**